Teaching

 Teaching Statement

-My primary goal in any classroom is to establish a safe and inclusive environment built upon mutual respect.
-Recognizing that students are adults who are in the classroom of their own choosing.
-Respect for the decisions and autonomy of students is key to establishing a positive relationship and fostering a productive learning environment.
-I offer students a lot of flexibility in how they engage with course materials while making course expectations extremely transparent.
-I understand that students have different preferred learning styles, and I actively create multiple learning pathways where students can engage with course material in a manner that is most effective for them.
+I employ ever-evolving universal design elements to my materials, so students have flexibility in how they engage with course materials while making course expectations extremely transparent.
+I actively create multiple learning pathways where students can engage with course material in a manner that is most effective for them.
 All materials for courses I have developed are presented in a multimodal manner:

 • A combination of readings and videos for all background information in a teaching module.